gregleo-econ/Page-Source/markdown/0.Microblog/microblog.md

 # Microblog

-## 2/13/22, 8:14 PM @Wordle
+## 2/13/22, 1:48 PM @Wordle
+Just like everyone else, I have been playing Wrodle.
+Here are notable solutions.

 Wordle 239 2/6

 🟩⬛⬛🟩🟩

 🟩🟩🟩🟩🟩

-## 1/26/22, 1:48 PM @Wordle
-Just like everyone else, I have been playing Wrodle.
-Here are notable solutions.

-My usual tactic is to use two words that try the top ten most common letters.
-Sometimes it pays off.

 Wordle 228 3/6